4 Fitness Mindset Strategies For The Mom Returning To Work

-These are going to be your toughest to manage because they work together as an evil team using their own superpowers.
+These are going to be your toughest to manage because they work together

 Acknowledge your feelings.
 In no way do these feelings mean you’re failing.
 And when you’ve given yourself space to open up to your feelings, let go of your harsh judgment and reframe by saying something like, “I did my best today

 Waking up at 5 am to go to the gym for 2 hours when you have little kids is slightly unrealistic, mentally, emotionally, and physically.
 Sure, some people can do this, but I ain’t one of them and I don’t expect this from you as well.

 When you’re returning back to work, start with workouts on your day’s off.
 There typically is less chaos, making dedicating 15-20 minutes to work out a bit easier than trying to fit it in while you’re making dinner.

 When your routine becomes better to predict and family life is settling in, you can try to add in a workout on a workday.
 If it works, great.
 If not, try again another time.